 In our previous reader offer Schurter was giving away three of its Engineering TouchKits , worth 359 Euros each, for eeNews Europe 's readers to win.

-Lucky winners include Mr M. McLeod from the UK, Mr N. Boffa from Spain and Mr D. Grinkevich from Ukraine.
+Lucky winners include Mr M. McLeod from the UK, Mr L. Ghourabi from the Netherlands, and Mr A. Torrini from Italy.
 All should be receiving their packages soon.
 Let's wish them some interesting findings with their projects.